pawap90/blog-articles/20210311-chrome-extension-publish/20210311-chrome-extension-publish.md

 To register as a Chrome Web Store developer, we'll need to access the [developer console](https://chrome.google.com/webstore/devconsole).
 Once we do that, we'll have to accept the Developer Agreement and Privacy Policies and pay the $5 registration fee (a one-time payment).

 >Don't forget to access the Account panel and fill in your email address.
-If you don't, you won't be able to publish an extension.
+If you don't, you won't be able to publish the extension.

 # 3. Publish the extension